Best 5-Year CD Rates of July 2025

-The five-year certificate of deposit (CD) is the longest-term CD that’s widely available at banks and credit unions.
-By opening a five-year CD, you are guaranteed to receive a fixed interest rate for a period of five years.
-It’s a long commitment, but the guaranteed interest payments can be appealing, especially if interest rates fall.
+When you open a 5-year CD, you’re guaranteed to receive a fixed interest rate for five years.
+It’s a long commitment, but the stable interest payments can be appealing, especially if interest rates fall.

-The rate table below ranks CDs by the highest five-year CD rates.
-Most of the CDs have terms of 60 months (five years), but the table also includes CDs with terms close to 60 months (54 months to 65 months).
+The rate table below ranks CDs by the highest 5-year CD rates.
+Most of the CDs have terms of 60 months (five years), but the table also includes CDs with slightly longer and shorter terms.
 The filter box above the table can help you customize your results.

 Why you can trust DepositAccounts